Engaging with National Disaster Management Authorities to adopt humanitarian standards

 National disaster management policies and guidelines benefit from building on and incorporating references to international humanitarian standards.
 But what does it take to link both and how can humanitarian professionals engage with National Disaster Management Authorities to achieve that goal?

 The Sphere standards in national humanitarian response discussion paper sets out to understand and describe opportunities for adapting international humanitarian standards to a regional, national or local level in preparing for, or responding to a disaster.
-The paper, which includes case studies and recommendations for humanitarian professionals, is available in English, French and Spanish (an Arabic-language version is coming up).
+The paper, which includes case studies and recommendations for humanitarian professionals, is available in Arabic, English, French and Spanish.

 As governments are at the front line for planning, delivering and managing humanitarian assistance, they usually set up specialised agencies (or National Disaster Management Authorities, NDMAs) responsible for coordinating response to disasters and for capacity-building in disaster resilience.